matgrand/slurm_singularity_cluster/README.md

     exit
     ```

-## Step 2: Create a Slurm job file and submit it to the scheduler
+## Step 2: Create a Slurm job file
 This section will show you how to create a Slurm job file and submit it to the scheduler.
 An example
 job file is provided in this repository (`myjob.sh`).
 This is the file we will request the scheduler to run.